Danny4w/csp-tri3/Planning.md

 # Lecture Video Notes

-- On this page you will find notes to college board video lectures completed over a 3 week period(Weeks 5-7).
+On this page you will find notes to CB University Lectures completed over a three week period(Weeks 5-7).

 ## Week 5